The larger standard deduction under the Tax Cuts and Jobs Act (TCJA) that took effect this year has gotten a lot of attention.

 Line 24, Certain business expenses: These write-offs are limited to folks in special job categories, specifically military reservists, performing artists and fee-basis government officials.
 Also, reserve military personnel can only use this for costs incurred when they travel more than 100 miles from home to perform services as a National Guard or other armed forces reserve member.
 All taxpayers who take this deduction also will need to fill out Form 2106 or 2106-EZ.

-The educator expenses above-the-line deduction remains in effect for 2018 through 2025 under the Tax Cuts and Jobs Act.
+The business expenses income adjustment for military reservists and other specific taxpayers remains in effect for 2018 through 2025 under the Tax Cuts and Jobs Act.

 Line 25, Health savings accounts: Here you can write off your contributions to one of these medical coverage plans, commonly referred to as HSAs.
 However, you'll need more paperwork here, too: Form 8889.

 HSA contributions remain deductible here under the Tax Cuts and Jobs Act.